Skip to content

 How Do Employers Support Visa Applications?

-Yes, under certain conditions.
-With long-term or Highly Skilled Professional visas, you can apply for a Dependent Visa for your spouse and children.
+Yes.
+Holders of long-term or Highly Skilled Professional visas can apply for Dependent Visas for their spouse and children.
+Family members can live in Japan during your employment period.

 Conclusion